willfurnass/sheffield_hpc/stanagepilot/gpu-computing.rst

 .. code-block:: sh

-   srun --partition=gpu --gres=gpu:1 --pty bash
+   srun --partition=gpu --qos=gpu --gres=gpu:1 --pty bash

 The ``--gres=gpu:1`` parameter determines how many GPUs you are requesting (just one in this case).